rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Db2Database.md

   - GroupBy connection for the snapshots of this workload.
 - snapshotGroupBySummary: CdmSnapshotGroupBySummaryConnection
   - GroupBy connection for the snapshots of this workload.
+- newestIndexedSnapshot: CdmSnapshot
+  - The most recent indexed snapshot of this workload.
 - newestSnapshot: CdmSnapshot
   - The most recent snapshot of this workload.
 - oldestSnapshot: CdmSnapshot